Abortion and the Catholic Church in the United States: Legality

 Between 16% and 22% of American Catholic voters share the view that abortion should never be permitted by law.
 According to 2009 survey by Pew Research Center, 47% of American Catholics believe that abortion should be legal in "all or most cases", while 42% of American Catholics believe that abortion should be illegal in "all or most cases".
 When posed a binary question of whether abortion was acceptable or unacceptable, rather than a question of whether it should be allowed or not allowed in all or most cases, according to polls conducted in 2006-2008 by Gallup, 40% of American Catholics said it was acceptable, approximately the same percentage as non-Catholics; 58% of American Catholics said it was morally wrong.

-It is said that "Latino Catholics" in the United States are also more likely to oppose abortion than "White Catholics".
+In 2024, 63% of Hispanic Catholics support legal abortion in all or most cases, and constitute 33% of U.S. Catholics.

 Some reasons for dissenting from the church's position on the legality of abortion, other than finding abortion morally acceptable, include "I am personally opposed to abortion, but I think the Church is concentrating its energies too much on abortion rather than on social action" or "I do not wish to impose my views on others."